SeriousOldMan/Simulator-Controller/Docs/Virtual Driving Coach.md

 Please be aware, that running a large language model locally puts heavy load on your PC and can use quite a lot of memory (even from your GPU).
 Therefore do not ask any questions while driving, unless you have a really powerful configuration.
 Even if your PC is idle, the answer will take some time to be generated, so be patient.

+### Using the Driving Coach without an LLM

+It is possible to use the Driving Coach without a large language model.
+This configuration supplies only a very [restricted version of the on-track coaching functionality](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Driving-Coach#restricted-mode-without-an-llm) and only pre-defined voice commands will be supported.
+Of course, you will miss all the fun of a natural conversation with a very skilled racing expert as demonstrated above, but it is a starting point.

+To use this restricted mode, select the *Generic* GPT provider in the configuration, but leave all fields like Service URL and the Model empty.
+As this is actual the default for a new installation, the restricted mode will be available out of the box.

 ## Configuration

 The next step is to setup everything in the configuration, either in "Simulator Setup" or "Simulator Configuration".
 Please follow the instructions in the [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-driving-coach) chapter.